Quicklinks

 Please refer to the SKE guidelines and the following FAQs:

-The Board of Directors may, by unanimous decision, waive the 1-year deadline and/or the minimum number of registered and accountable works, if this appears necessary due to the particular hardship in the individual case.
+The Board of Directors may, by unanimous decision, waive the 2-year period and/or the minimum number of registered and accountable works, if this appears necessary due to the particular hardship in the individual case.

-In principle, applications can be submitted at any time, but please note the respective set-up deadlines.
-In quarterly meetings, all applications received by a deadline will be presented and dealt with.
-The deadlines will be published on this website and in our newsletters and will be communicated at any time upon request.
+In principle, applications can be submitted at any time, but please note the respective submission deadlines.
+In quarterly meetings, all applications received by a deadline (submission deadline) are presented and discussed.
+Deadlines will be published on this website and in our newsletters, and will be gladly communicated at any time upon request.

 Who decides on the applications?